Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/AdminListBundle/Resources/doc/AdminListBundle.md

 ### Manually

-While we supply a generator to generate an AdminList, you can also create one manually.

-#### How to create a new AdminList

 Below you will find a how-to on how to create your own AdminList for your Entity manually.
 We also offer an [AdminList Generator](https://github.com/Kunstmaan/KunstmaanGeneratorBundle/blob/master/Resources/doc/GeneratorBundle.md#adminlist) to do this for you in the [KunstmaanGeneratorBundle](https://github.com/Kunstmaan/KunstmaanGeneratorBundle).

 You will need to create 3 classes.
 An AdminListConfigurator, AdminListController and an AdminType.
 Let's assume you have already created an Entity called Document (with fields Title, Type and Reviewed) located in your Entity folder and its corresponding Repository.